ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 **For Innovasea**

 - `convert - Fathom (vdat) Export - VRL to CSV` Nodebook <a name="convertToCSV"></a>
-    - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV. **Please consult the OTN Data Team for the latest and OS specific `vdat` executable version.**
+    - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV. **Please consult the OTN Data Centre for the latest and OS specific `vdat` executable version.**
     - Instructions for this Nodebook are below

 - Fathom Connect App